ata-crtl/-auto-closing-doorsystem/README.md

 # Automatic Door Closer

-A rechargeable automatic door closer built to solve a simple but annoying problem: people kept leaving the door open, so this system closes it for you at the press of a button.
+A rechargeable automatic door closer designed to solve a simple but frustrating problem: doors being left open.
+With a single button press, the system activates a motor-driven pulley mechanism that pulls the door shut reliably and consistently.

-Press the button, and the motor spins to pull the line and close the door.
-The project uses a high-power motor so the mechanism has enough force to shut the door reliably, and it uses a strong adhesive that bonds well to wood.
-It is also designed to be rechargeable.
+The project combines mechanical design, embedded control, and wireless communication.
+An ESP32 controls a high-power motor through a driver, while a separate remote unit allows the door to be closed from a distance.
+The system is built with a rechargeable power setup, making it portable and easy to maintain without constant battery replacement.

 ## Why I Made It

-I got tired of my door being constantly left open, so I built this.
-The idea was to make something simple and practical: press one button, and the door closes.
+I got tired of my door constantly being left open, so I built something practical to fix it.
+The goal was to keep the system simple: press one button, and the door closes.

 ## Features

-- Push button door closing.
+- Push-button door closing.
-- High power motor for stronger pulling force.
+- High-power motor for stronger pulling force.
 - Rechargeable power system.
-- ESP32 based control system.
+- ESP32-based control system.
 - Separate remote sender.
 - Designed to mount onto a door and above the door frame.